wikimatze/wikimatze.de/source/posts/ranger-a-terminal-browser-for-vim.html.markdown

 nav: articles
 date: 2016-05-30
 updated: 2017-12-13
-description: Ranger a terminal browser for Vim
+description: Ranger a terminal browser for Vim.
+Ranger is a file manager with VI key bindings.
+It provides a minimalistic and nice curses interface with a view on the directory hierarchy.
+I stumbled upon this tool during a vimberlin meetup.
 categories: vim tool
 ---